jbinkley60/MezzmoArtworkChecker/README.md

 <b>Installation and usage:</b>

+-  Download the Mezzmo Artwork Checker zipfile
--  Unzip file into a folder on your system
+-  Unzip file into an empty folder on your system
 -  Ensure you have Python installed
 -  Edit the config.text file with the location of your Mezzmo database and artwork